polly-r/labnotes/python.md

-## Scratch
-[Scratch](https://scratch.mit.edu/) is a coding interface for children and a coding language with a simple visual interface that allows young people to create digital stories, games, and animations.
-It simplifies the coding process with drag-and-drop functionality for all kinds of inputs.
-It is perfect for intoducing beginners to the world of coding.

 ## Python
 Python is one example, of a high level programming language.
 Programs written in a high level language must be converted into machine code to run.
 This is either done ahead of time by converting a whole program to machine code with a compiler program (compiling the code), or line by line as the program runs by an interpreter.